Table of Contents

 Progressive Overload

 The safety of the machine allows lifting heavier pounds without the worry of the bar dropping.
-This boosts additional muscle growth and strength development without the need for a spotter.
+Because you can set the safeties and rerack quickly, you can push effort with more confidence, as long as technique stays clean.

 Hypertrophy

 Bodybuilders favor the Smith machine RDL for performing slow and controlled reps, with a high focus on muscle tension.
-This time, under pressure, hypertrophy develops, allowing your hamstrings and glutes to experience growth and strength.
+That longer time under tension can support hypertrophy for the hamstrings and glutes when the range stays controlled and your spine stays neutral.

 Less Risk of Lower Back Strain